Philadelphia Hotel Accident Attorney

 Common Hotel and Resort Injuries

 Going on vacation and staying at a hotel is supposed to be a way to escape our troubles and just relax.
 We trust that hotels and resorts, which are in the business of hospitality, will do everything they can to ensure a comfortable and safe environment and that accidents do not occur.
 However, our lawyers know that a hotel accident can happen, even at the very best hotels and resorts.
-The personal injury attorneys at the Philadelphia Pennsylvania law firm of The Levin Firm understand that a hotel accident is serious and hotel accident victims have every right to a full recovery for their injuries.
+The hotel injury attorneys at the Philadelphia Pennsylvania law firm of The Levin Firm understand that a hotel accident is serious and hotel accident victims have every right to a full recovery for their injuries.

 While normally safe and fun, hotels also provide the possibility for accidents and injury.
 An unattended or unsupervised swimming pool could result in accidents or even drowning.
 Negligent or inattentive security guards could provide the opportunity for assaults or other injuries.
 Wet floors, misplaced objects and poor lighting could lead to trips, slips and falls.